Julian Perretta

-Perretta has both written/ produced or featured on various global hit singles amassing over 1 billion streams.
+Perretta has sold more than 15 million records globally, as a writer and vocalist.

-In 2022, Perretta’s vocals were featured on the global number one hit single, “Miss You” for German producer Southstar.
+In 2022, Perretta's vocals were featured on the global hit single “Miss You”, by German producer Southstar.

-Selling 15 million records globally, Perretta has worked across many genres, notably Atlanta-based hip-hop artist Lil Baby.
+In 2023, Perretta collaborated with Purple Disco Machine and Kungs on the single "Substitution".

 Personal life

 Perretta was born in London to an Italian father and an Irish mother, having one sister.
 Perretta left school at 15 to pursue a career in music.
 He developed a fan base while playing regular live sets at The Water Rats in Kings Cross and other pubs and bars around central London.

-In 2006, Perretta met Ed Sheeran; the two subsequently became close friends and performed regularly together at various open mic nights around the UK.
-Perretta regularly guests on Sheeran’s live shows to date, and has recorded and written numerous songs together.

 In May 2008, he joined Mark Ronson and Amy Winehouse on a European tour, and sang the Smiths' song, "Stop Me".
 In November 2009, Beyoncé invited Perretta to be special guest on her "I Am" Arena Tour.
 In July 2017, Beyoncé invited Perretta on the Formation Tour as her special guest.